benjaminhuanghuang/angular-study/Testing/04-test-service-sync/03-mock-service.md

 ## Fake the service

-Angular’s dependency injectio system makes it easy to instantiate a component with a fake version of service.
+Angular’s dependency injection system makes it easy to instantiate a component with a fake version of service.

 The fake Service has the same type as the real one

 Setup 1

 ```
 beforeEach(() => {

   TestBed.configureTestingModule({
     declarations: [ContactEditComponent,
                    FavoriteIconDirective,
                    InvalidEmailModalComponent,
                    InvalidPhoneNumberModalComponent],
     imports: [
       AppMaterialModule,